(Last updated: 26 July 2021)

 How and when are disclosure obligations to be fulfilled?

 The disclosure obligations under DAC 6 generally apply from 1 July 2020.
 Intermediaries or users must comply with their disclosure obligation within 30 days after the occurrence of the reportable event (in practice, it may be difficult to establish this date precisely).
-They must submit the information electronically to the German Federal Central Tax Office (BZSt), using the officially prescribed form.
+They must submit the information electronically to the German Federal Central Tax Office (BZSt), using the officially prescribed data record.

 What data must be disclosed?

 In addition to abstract information about the intermediary, the relevant hallmarks and the content of the arrangement, the data record must also contain individual information about the user and the other persons concerned, as well as the date of implementation.
+The details are laid down in the principal procedural regulations, section 138f and section 138g of the Fiscal Code (AO), for intermediaries and users.

 For each data record received, the Federal Central Tax Office (BZSt) will assign a registration number ("ArrangementID") to the cross-border tax arrangement and a disclosure number for the report received ("DisclosureID").
 The intermediary must also inform the user of these numbers.
 One of the reasons for this is that the user is required to indicate in their tax return that a cross-border tax arrangement has been implemented; to do so, the user must state the registration and disclosure numbers.

 In the event that the intermediary is subject to a statutory (i.e. not a contractual) obligation to maintain confidentiality, without having been released from this obligation by the user, intermediaries can be exempted from disclosure requirements in certain circumstances.
-In Germany, however, this exemption was be implemented only in part.
+In Germany, however, this exemption has been implemented only in part.
 This means that with regard to the "abstract information" (numbers 1 and 4 to 9), the intermediary always remains subject to disclosure requirements, even if under an obligation to maintain confidentiality.
-In these cases, however, the intermediary's disclosure requirement can be met by the user providing this information on behalf of the intermediary (i.e. by submitting just one data record).
+In these cases, however, the intermediary’s disclosure requirement can be met by the user providing this information on behalf of the intermediary (i.e. by submitting just one data record).
 Only the requirement to disclose the individual information (numbers 2, 3 and 10) may pass to the user if the intermediary has informed the user in advance about the option of exemption from the obligation to maintain confidentiality and the transfer of the disclosure requirement, and has provided the user with the necessary information specified in numbers 2, 3 and 10 as well as the registration and disclosure numbers, insofar as the user is not aware of this information.

 Penalties for breaching disclosure requirements